Contents hide

 Insecticides 1,166 425.8 1588 458

 Spray adjuvants have several modes of action.
-The most important of these are as a wetting agent for weed spraying.
-However, they also increase the retention, spread, and movement of chemicals into plants coupled with their ability to effect the droplet size.
+They increase the retention, spread, and movement of chemicals into plants, and also have the ability to effect spray droplet size.
 There are three classes on the market.

 Activator Spray Tank Adjuvants.

-These improve the performance of a chemical by for example increasing chemical ingestion.
-Surfactants, crop oils, crop oil concentrates (COCs), vegetable oils, methylated seed oils (MSOs), petroleum oils, Nitrogen fertilizers, and silicone derivatives, all fall in this class.
+These improve the performance of a chemical.
+They can for example increase chemical ingestion.
+Surfactants, crop oils, crop oil concentrates (COCs), vegetable oils, methylated seed oils (MSOs), petroleum oils, Nitrogen fertilizers, and silicone derivatives, all fall into this class.

 Spray Modifiers.

-Spray modifiers include spray stickers, spreaders, and drift control agents and change the physical nature of a spray solution.
+Spray modifiers include spray stickers, spreaders, and drift control agents.
+These change the physical nature of a spray solution.

 Utility Spray Tank Adjuvants.

-Ultility adjuvants include products like anti foam, spray buffers, and water conditioners, and increase the range of conditions where you can use a turf chemical.
+Ultility adjuvants include products like anti foam, spray buffers, and water conditioners.
+These increase the range of conditions where you can use a turf chemical.

 Spray Adjuvants in turf